 Today, I am an associate professor of nursing and curriculum coordinator of general education at Bon Secours Memorial College of Nursing.
 I am also currently attending Johns Hopkins Bloomberg School of Public Health working on a post-doctorate certificate in population health management.

 At the end of the day, my children inspire me keep going and never give up.
 My daughter is currently following my footsteps.
-She is not attending nursing school but is a single mother of two in her second year of school at Texas A&M University School of Law and is exceling in her studies.
+She is not attending nursing school, but is a single mother of two in her second year of school at Texas A&M University School of Law and is excelling in her studies.

 My journey in life was not an easy road to travel, but I do not have any regrets.
 Just a lot of lessons learned, especially learning to never give up.”

 We recently followed up with Angel to get an update on her life today!
 She was recently promoted to post licensure and general education program chair at Bon Secours Memorial College of Nursing.
 She also been busy with speaking engagements and educational opportunities to promote diversity and inclusion in nursing education.

 Most recently, she had the honor of speaking at DNPs of Color Virtual Conference in October, where she specifically spoke on the topic of building a diverse nurse educator workforce through diversity, equity and inclusion.
 Angel has been asked to present at the upcoming AACN Transform 21 conference in December on the topic of improving health equity and outcomes in diverse populations by looking upstream.
 She also been asked to share information to the online journal, “Clinical Advisor,” as well as an interview for the December issue of “NurseDeck,” which is the online magazine for nursing and health care.